Luis Oviedo

-Luis José Oviedo (born May 15, 1999) is a Venezuelan professional baseball pitcher in the Cleveland Guardians organization.
-He made his Major League Baseball (MLB) debut in 2021 with the Pittsburgh Pirates.
+Luis José Oviedo (born May 15, 1999) is a Venezuelan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Career

 Cleveland Indians

 Oviedo signed as an international free agent by the Cleveland Indians on July 2, 2015.
-In 2019, pitching for the Lake County Captains of the Class A Midwest League, Oviedo had a 5.38 earned run average with 72 strikeouts and 40 walks in 87 innings pitched.
+In 2019, pitching for the Lake County Captains of the Single–A Midwest League, Oviedo had a 5.38 earned run average with 72 strikeouts and 40 walks in 87 innings pitched.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Pittsburgh Pirates

-The New York Mets selected Oviedo from the Cleveland Indians in the 2020 Rule 5 draft on December 10, 2020.
+On December 10, 2020, The New York Mets selected Oviedo from the Cleveland Indians in the Rule 5 draft.
 The same day, the Mets traded Oviedo to the Pittsburgh Pirates in exchange for cash considerations.

 Oviedo made the Pirates' Opening Day roster in 2021.
 On April 3, 2021, Oviedo made his MLB debut, pitching a scoreless inning of relief against the Chicago Cubs, also notching his first MLB strikeout, striking out Ian Happ.
 Throughout 2021, Oviedo made 22 appearances, going 1–2 with an 8.80 ERA and 31 strikeouts.

 On April 21, 2022, Oviedo was designated for assignment by the Pirates.

 Cleveland Guardians

 Oviedo was claimed off waivers by the Cleveland Guardians on April 26, 2022.
-The Guardians designated Oviedo for assignment on May 20, 2022.
-After clearing waivers, Oviedo was outrighted to the minor leagues on May 22, 2022.
+The Guardians designated Oviedo for assignment on May 20.
+After clearing waivers, Oviedo was outrighted to the minor leagues on May 22.

+Oviedo spent the entirety of the 2023 season with the Triple–A Columbus Clippers, making 42 appearances and compiling a 4.82 ERA and 60 strikeouts across 61 2/3 innings pitched.
+He elected free agency following the season on November 6, 2023.

+Guerreros de Oaxaca

+On May 18, 2024, Oviedo signed with the Guerreros de Oaxaca of the Mexican League.
+In 4 games (3 starts), he struggled to a 7.20 ERA with 5 strikeouts across 10 innings of work.
+On July 2, Oviedo was released by Oaxaca.